Biden behaves as the incoming president, even as Trump balks at giving up power

 Trump has continued to insist that he won the election, despite trailing Biden 279 electoral votes to 214.
 Biden leads in two states that have not been formally projected — Arizona and Georgia — while Trump leads in two others, North Carolina and Alaska.

-“What President-elect Biden has to do is act like a winner, because he won,” said presidential historian Douglas Brinkley, who noted that Biden’s victory in the popular vote and the expected tally in the electoral college are by unusually large margins.
+“What President-elect Biden has to do is act like a winner, because he won,” said presidential historian Douglas Brinkley, who noted that Biden’s victory in the popular vote and the expected win in the electoral college are by unusually large margins.
 Still, given Trump’s recalcitrance, Brinkley said, it behooves Biden to be visible.

 “You don’t want to be in quarantine or hiding mode,” he said.
 “Every day you have to move forward with the transition without being distracted by Trump’s antics.”